 Reunification Palace (District 1)

 Aka Independence Palace.
 Reunification Palace is the site where the Vietnam War ended when a tank smashed through the front gates (Fall of Saigon).
 Big building lots of rooms; President’s office, war rooms, banquets halls, cinema etc. An attraction for people with interest in history and of the Vietnam War.
 A bit boring to myself.
 Reunification Palace is found in the French Quarter of Ho Chi Minh City centre.
 Hotels near Reunification Palace.

 The French Quarter (District 1)

 The French colonial area of Ho Chi Minh City centre.
-Wide boulevards and historic French colonial buildings, architecture.
+Wide boulevards and historic French colonial buildings, and architecture.
 Attractions in the area include the Central Post Office, Saigon Notre-Dame Basilica, the Opera House, City Hall (Ho Chi Minh City People’s Committee) and landscaped gardens.
-All pictured below in above order.
 Hotels near the French Quarter.

 Saigon Riverside (District 1)

 Saigon River is found by following Dong Khoi Street from the French Quarter (towards the shiny skyscrapers).
 Here you find a more relaxed and local life on the riverside with street food and river cruises.
 Hotels in the Riverside area are mostly luxury and expensive with impressive views of the Saigon River.
 Hotels near Saigon Riverside

 Found outside of District 1 but still within easy walking distance.
 The War Remnants Museum exhibits US war crimes during the Vietnam War.
 Interesting but disturbing.
 Torture, genocide, agent orange.
 Not for the squeamish.
 Less disturbing images posted below from the artillery and armour collection.
 Hotels near the War Remnants Museum